 Sara Pahl, MS, BCBA, LPCC, NCC

 Pahl is a Licensed Professional Clinical Counselor, Nationally Certified Counselor, and a Board Certified Behavior Analyst.
 She received a bachelor's degree in psychology from the University of Minnesota and a Master's degree in mental health counseling from Walden University.
 Pahl has worked with people with ASD for nearly 20 years.
 Her professional experience includes working with people with ASD in multiple capacities, such as mental health counselor, behavior support professional, education specialist, lead therapist, program manager, primary grade teacher, consultant, and director of a teen program.
 She specializes in working with systems, such as families and schools struggling with behavioral issues, as well as working with adolescents and young adults with ASD.
 Pahl strives to help empower, children, adolescents, and young adults with ASD through self-advocacy and self-determination, no matter what ability, using a non-judgemental, integrated, empathetic, evidenced-based approach.

 Beth Pitchford earned a master’s degree in Psychology from the Adler Graduate School (AGS), where she focused on learning about autism and how various aspects of Adlerian psychology could compliment the standard use of cognitive behavioral therapy with people on the autism spectrum.
-Pitchford became passionate about working with people on the “invisible” part of the spectrum (formerly known as Asperger’s syndrome) after she realized that many people close to her are on the spectrum and spent most of their lives wondering why they felt so different.
+Pitchford became passionate about working with people on the “invisible” part of the spectrum (formerly known as Asperger’s syndrome) after she realized that many people close to her are on the spectrum and have spent most of their lives wondering why they felt so different.